grapheo12/gsoc-proposal/proposal.md

 Then I will continue to participate in maintaining and improving the code.
 I would like to understand the full architecture of Ceph and would like to contribute in, apart from Teuthology, core parts of Ceph, eg, CephFS.

+**Work Hours**

+I will dedicate approximately 40-45 hours a week for this project.
+After the end-semester examination of my institute ends, I don't have any other engagement except for a tentative project in my department
+(will not take more than 20 hours a week).

 ## Open Source Contributions/Projects